 Some HMOs are subject to mandatory licensing, and if your property is affected by this you must supply us with a copy of the licence to enable a tenancy to proceed.
 An HMO is subject to a mandatory licence if all of the following apply:

-- the building or part of the building (see above) is classed as an HMO, and - it is occupied by five or more people, who form two or more households, who are sharing one or more basic amenities irrespective of how many floors it is on.
+- The building or part of the building (see above) is classed as an HMO, and - It is occupied by five or more people, who form two of more households, who are sharing one or more basic amenity.